-Underline the pronouns in this passage about the weather.
+Underline the pronouns in this passage et's write about the weather.

 "I'm a weather forecaster.
 I need to see clouds and storms from very high up.
 I would like a camera in space to help me predict the weather. "